Multidimensional Sequential Screening: Discussion

 \section{Discussion}

-Endowing a principle the ability to contract intertemporally enables frontloading surplus extraction.
-This distorts the information rents which need to be paid to the agent in favor of the principle, increasing profits and simplifying the multidimensional screening problem when distributions satisfy invariant dependencies.
-In this case, the distortion of information rents enables the monopolist's problem to be converted into one that is separable across dimensions; this transformation solves a probability continuity equation and corresponding to statistical tests of the agent's reported pre-contractual information being separable across dimensions.
-When this is the case, the optimal mechanism sells goods separately, in contrast to complicated non-linear bundling usually featured in multidimensional screening problems.
-However, this mechanism parallels membership schemes retailers often employ in practice.
-Finally, these results formalize new notions of dynamic irrelevance in dynamic contracting.
+Endowing a principal the ability to contract intertemporally enables frontloading surplus extraction.
+This distorts the information rents which need to be paid to the buyer in favor of the monopolist, increasing profits and simplifying the multidimensional screening problem when distributions satisfy invariant dependencies.
+In this case, the distortion of information rents enables the monopolist's problem to be converted into one that is separable across dimensions; this transformation solves a probability continuity equation and corresponds to a statistical test of the buyer's reported pre-contractual information being separable across dimensions.
+When this is the case, the optimal mechanism sells goods separately, in contrast to the complicated non-linear bundling that usually arise in solutions to multidimensional screening problems.
+However, these solutions are not often used.
+On the other hand, the optimal mechanism developed in this paper parallels schemes often employed in practice.

 There are several avenues for further investigation.
 First, offering the optimal sequential screening mechanism independently for each good is still a \textit{feasible} mechanism even when invariant dependencies does not hold: Are there more general conditions for which it is optimal?
 Away from the invariant dependencies case, the function $\mathbf{V}$ may no longer be the same.
 However, a more complicated $\mathbf{V}$ may still be independent across dimensions, leading to a different pointwise maximization solution; even if the pointwise maximum is not implementable due to violations of cyclic monotonicity, it may still be the case that contracting independently across goods remains optimal.
-Second is analyzing the welfare effects of endowing the principal the ability to screen through time.
-Compared to the case where the monopolist can only contract after valuations themselves are known to the consumer, the monopolist always makes more profits in the sequential case (ignoring the agent's pre-contractual private information and offering the optimal static multidimensional screening mechanism is always feasible).
-On the other hand, consumer information rents are distorted downwards but since it costs the monopolist less to procure information rents, realized information rents (net of distortions) may be larger.
-Investigating both how total surplus changes and how the division of surplus changes would be of interest.